tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-npm-globals/README.md

-webdev-setup-tools-npm
+webdev-setup-tools-npm-globals
 ======================

 This package is the npm plugin for webdev-setup-tools-core module.
 Installs required npm modules for development.

 ## Installing Npm Package

-  npm install webdev-setup-tools-npm --save
+  npm install webdev-setup-tools-npm-globals --save
 ## Usage

   Install all required npm modules